paalamugan/docker-compose/README.md

 ```

 ### WORKDIR
-This instruction sets the working directory for subsequent directives, if it does not exist, the directory will be created automatically.
+This command sets the working directory for subsequent directives, if it does not exist, the directory will be created automatically.

 ```
 # Format